d-led/esbuild-test/README.md

 also:

+- `npm run all` to generate `dist`
 - open [index.html](index.html) in the browser
-- open the console
-- observe the same output as in node
+- observe the effect of the reused code

 ## Structure